CSB-KUL/yMap/README/README.txt

 the proteins in starting file with correct mutation positions, user can use individual methods uniprot_data() and functional_data(), to get all the analyses done)

-how to correct: Look at the mutations of mutations and compare them manually if the correspond to start and end of a protein, if not correct the problem and rerun the method mutation_types_file().
+how to correct: Look at the positions of mutations and compare them manually if they correspond to start and end positions of a protein, if not, correct the problem and re-run the method mutation_types_file().